-The first steps of an installation of mloc are the creation of the directory structure and the compilation of the source code.
-Before mloc can be used, however, some critical environmental variables need to be set.
-This is done with a configuration file, a short text file named mloc.conf, that is read by mloc when it is launched.
+The distribution package of mloc contains the necessary directory structure and supporting files, as well as an executable for mloc (compiled under macOS v10.15 Catalina).
+Source codes and a makefile are included if the user needs to recompile for a different architecture.
+However, even if the executable in the distribution is functional, some critical environmental variables need to be set before mloc can be run.
+This is done with a configuration file, a short text file named mloc.conf that is read by mloc when it is launched.
 The configuration is generally installation-specific, so a configuration file copied from another installation would usually need to be edited.

 The configuration file uses keywords to define the nature of each line, rather than requiring a specific number and order of lines.
-All elements have default values defined in the code itself, so it is not necessary to set all possible keywords if the default values are correct for your installation of mloc.
+All elements have default values defined in the code itself, so it is not necessary to set all possible keywords if the default values are correct for your installation.

 Filename and Path of the Configuration File